-IT company BellTroX InfoTech Services, based at Netaji Subhash Place in Shakurpur area of East Delhi, is back in the news as Meta has removed 400 Facebook accounts linked to the India-based ‘hack-for-hire’ firm — known for social engineering and to sending malicious links to hack influential people around the globe.
+IT company BellTroX InfoTech Services, based at Netaji Subhash Place in the Shakurpur area of East Delhi, is back in the news as Meta has removed 400 Facebook accounts linked to the India-based ‘hack-for-hire’ firm — known for social engineering and to sending malicious links to hack influential people around the globe.

 Hiding under the radar for some time after its activities were exposed last year, BellTroX InfoTech Services targeted advocacy groups and journalists, elected and senior government officials, hedge funds, and multiple industries on the six continents, creating ripples among the powers-that-be.